BaumSebastian/DDACS/README.md

 if __name__ == "__main__":
     main()
 ```
 With the h5py package, you can access all simulation data based on the file path.
-See [`main.py`](./main.py) for an example to access the 'blank' geoemtry.
+See [`main.py`](./main.py) for an example to access the 'blank' geometry.

 ## License